Note to the teacher: Before preparing this lesson, What is Repentance? - Returning to God please read our approach to planning a

 Hosea 14:3 We will never again say ‘Our gods’ to what our own hands have made.

-What is repentance?
-To let go of your commitment to “self manage” your life.
+Repentance is letting go of your determination to “self manage” your life.
 We will never trust God until we admit that all of our ideas have not worked.
 Often, the problem is that we always have one more idea to try.

-Hosea 14:4 I will heal their waywardness and love them freely.
+Hosea 14:4 I will heal their waywardness and love them freely, for my anger has turned away from them.

 Hosea 14:5 I will be like the dew to Israel; Like a cedar of Lebanon he will send down his roots; his young shoots will grow.